Vivo Y20 price in Pakistan & specifications

-The Tecno Pova 2 is currently available for purchase.
-The smartphone has...
+The Infinix Hot 10 has a 6.6-inch IPS LCD display.
+The smartphone...

-The Vivo Y20 is presently available for purchase.
-It is targeted at people who cannot afford more expensive models.
+The Vivo Y20 is currently available for purchase.
+It is aimed at customers who are unable to afford more expensive models.

-The Qualcomm Snapdragon 460 Octa Core 11 nm processor powers the device; it is the most recent mid-range chipset that can provide optimal performance.
+The Qualcomm Snapdragon 460 (11 nm) chipset powers the Vivo Y20.
+The latest mid-range chipset can provide excellent performance.

-The smartphone has a 6.51-inch IPS LCD capacitive touchscreen that features an HD+ resolution of 720 x 1600 pixels.
+The 6.51-inch IPS LCD display on the smartphone has an HD+ resolution of 720 x 1600 pixels.
+The phone includes a preinstalled Adreno 610 GPU.

-The primary camera on the phone has 13 megapixels, an LED flash, and HDR features included.
-The front-facing camera of the phone is 8 megapixels.
+The device has 4 GB of RAM and 64 GB of storage space.
+There are three cameras on the back of the phone.

-The device includes 64 GB of built-in storage and 4 GB of RAM.
-A 5,000 mAh battery powers the smartphone.
+The phone’s primary camera has 13 megapixels, and the front-facing camera has 8 megapixels.
+The smartphone is powered by a 5000 mAh battery.

 The Vivo Y20 price in Pakistan is Rs.
 26,999/